 Skip to main content

 The Kingston University Big Read is our award-winning shared-reading scheme.
-Each year we choose a book that we will share right across our community and produce our own bespoke KU edition.
+Each year we choose a book that we will share across our community and produce our own bespoke KU edition.
 All incoming students are given a copy, usually through the post before they arrive, or sometimes on arrival.
 Copies are also available to students and staff already here, and to members of our wider local community.
-It gives everyone something in common before they arrive and means there is something to talk about before the first day.
-In 2017 the project won the highly prestigious Times Higher Education Award for best outreach/widening participation initiative, and we also share it – and monitor the outcomes – with two other universities.
+The book gives everyone something in common before they arrive and means there is something to talk about before the first day.
+In 2017, the project won the highly prestigious Times Higher Education Award for best outreach/widening participation initiative.
+We also share the project – and monitor the outcomes – with two other universities.

 If you are interested in taking part next year or have any book suggestions, then please contact email@example.com.
 Also feel free to share your thoughts on social media using the hashtag #KUBR2023.